alexunnt/alexunnt/README.md

 #### My stack

-- HTML, CSS
+- HTML with BEM-notation and CSS
-- JavaScript
+- JavaScript with object-oriented programming
 - React
 - Webpack